| Type: | Package |

 Description

-Provides a more human-readable output of a "minimaxApprox"
+Provides a more human-readable output of a "minimaxApprox" object.

 Usage